 Are you able to buy any African groceries here?

 It’s been difficult.
 Only recently an Indian guy opened a shop in Cejl with a few African products like palm oil and garri (granular flour with a slightly fermented flavour made from cassava, a starchy root vegetable).
-I’ve nearly forgot about African food, I only have it when I’m back in Africa.
+I’ve nearly forgotten about African food, I only have it when I’m back in Africa.

 How did people react to seeing an African back in the 1980s?